AceroM/khiphop-stack/README.md

 [![Deploy to Netlify Button](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/acerom/khiphop-stack)

 Don't like what's in this stack?
-Feel free to open up a PR, create an issue, or fork this repo!
+Feel free to [create an issue](https://github.com/AceroM/khiphop-stack/issues/new/choose), [fork](https://github.com/AceroM/khiphop-stack/fork) this repo, or clone and make it your own!

 ### What's in the stack